thirtythreeforty/neolink/dissector/udp.md

 **Udp Camera**

-If the camera supports UDP the client will send this xml packet as a broadcast on 255.255.255.255 on port 2018/2015
+If the camera supports UDP the client will send the following xml packet as a broadcast on 255.255.255.255 on port 2018/2015

 **Known UID**